 Funded by a grant from the Lipman-Miliband Trust for socialist education projects and Patreon subscribers, Suite (212) ran for four series on Resonance, with episodes hosted by myself, Tom Overton and Lara Alonso Corona – before concluding at the end of 2021.
 The archive is here, and I was interviewed by New Socialist and Tank about the project.

-Interviewees have included former Labour Party leader Jeremy Corbyn; writers Sheila Heti, Chris Kraus and McKenzie Wark; filmmakers Mike Dibb, Bill Morrison, Avi Mograbi and Deimantas Narkevičius; musician Brian Eno; comedian Mark Thomas; artists Oreet Ashery, Jasmina Cibic, Jeremy Deller, Yevgeniy Fiks, Nada Prlja and Tai Shani; and photographer Markéta Luskačová.
-Other guests have included artists Larry Achiampong and Laura Grace Ford; authors Chloe Aridjis, Daniela Cascella, Jonathan Coe, Owen Hatherley, Alex Kovacs and Sarah Schulman; critics Esther Leslie and David Stubbs; and filmmaker Chiara Ambrosio.
+Interviewees included former Labour Party leader Jeremy Corbyn; writers Sheila Heti, Chris Kraus and McKenzie Wark; filmmakers Mike Dibb, Bill Morrison, Avi Mograbi and Deimantas Narkevičius; musician Brian Eno; comedian Mark Thomas; artists Oreet Ashery, Jasmina Cibic, Jeremy Deller, Yevgeniy Fiks, Nada Prlja and Tai Shani; and photographer Markéta Luskačová.
+Other guests included artists Larry Achiampong and Laura Grace Ford; authors Chloe Aridjis, Daniela Cascella, Jonathan Coe, Owen Hatherley, Alex Kovacs and Sarah Schulman; critics Esther Leslie and David Stubbs; and filmmaker Chiara Ambrosio.